 2119 Sawtelle Blvd, Los Angeles, CA 90025

 350 E 1st St, Los Angeles, CA 90012

 Photo credit: @foodieonfleek

 Chinchikurin is an okonomiyaki shop specializing in Hiroshima-style okonomiyaki.
 They are currently participating in Otafuku's mentorship program, which provides assistance to restaurateurs who want to open okonomiyaki restaurants.
 If you go, you might see a familiar face on the plates and spatulas (hint: it's us).
-Chinchikurin has its own menu that ranges from traditional to completely modern, and we're particularly fans of the GOAM! (green onions and mayo).
+Chinchikurin has its own menu that ranges from traditional to completely modern.
 Tsukemen and spicy Tantanmen round out the menu to make this a great place for authentic Hiroshima eats.

 21515 S Western Ave, Torrance, CA 90501

 Full disclosure: Go Squared2 uses Otafuku okonomi sauce for their Kansai-style pancakes.
 They offer four kinds of meats to go with your pancake: pork, beef, squid, or a combo of meats, but you can go veg as well.
 Toppings include okonomi sauce, mayo, aonori and dancing bonito flakes, and you can also add green onions, cheese and soba if you'd like.
 The Torrance location bakes pink ginger slices right into the batter while the Irvine location tops their cakes with a thin fried egg layer, a la Hiroshima-style.
 The okonomiyaki is full-sized, meaning it can feed two moderately hungry adults or one really hungry person.

 442 E 2nd St, Los Angeles, CA 90012